Dicklesworthstone/fmd_blog_posts/09_making_complex_code_changes_with_cc.md

 authorBio: "Software Engineer and Founder of FixMyDocuments"
 ---

-## Making Complex Code Changes with Claude Code and Cursor

 How should you approach complex changes to already complex software projects when using agentic coding tools such as Claude Code or Cursor?

 I'm talking about when you want to make a big change to how something works in your project that would impact many different code files across different functional areas of a project, where you need to proceed very carefully or you risk really making a mess of your codebase and breaking everything in complex, confusing ways.